michmzr/michmzr.github.io/_posts/2024-01-16-kaniko-jfrog-github-actions.md

 key: how-to-use-kaniko-and-jfrog-with-github-actions
 ---

-# How to use Kaniko and JFrog Artifactory with GitHub Actions

 ## Introduction

 In this article, we will explore the use of Kaniko and JFrog with GitHub Actions to build and push a Docker image to JFrog Artifactory.
 This solution addressed issues I encountered while working on a project in my company.
 I hope it proves useful for you as well.